springfall2008/predai/predai/DOCS.md

   - **interval** - Sets the prediction inverval, should divide into 60 e.g. 5, 10 , 15 , 30
   - **Units** - Sets the output Unit to report in HA
   - **future_periods** - Sets the number of periods (of interval minutes) to predict into the future
-  - **database** - When True all data is stored in a sqllite3 database in the addon directory, this will keep a full history beyond what HA keeps and use that history for training.
+  - **database** - When True (default) all data is stored in a sqllite3 database in the addon directory, this will keep a full history beyond what HA keeps and use that history for training.
+You can browse the data using an SQL Lite viewer on your computer.
   - **export_days** - Sets how many days of history to include in the HA entities that are created, recommended values are 7-14.
 The default is **days**
+  - **reset_low/reset_high** - For incrementing sensors if the sensor goes above **reset_high** and then falls below **reset_low** then its considered a reset even if it never goes to 0.

 A new sensor with the name **name**_prediction will be created, this will contain two series:
   - **results** contains the time series of the predictions, starts in the past so you can plot corrolation